-Illegally downloading music, movies and other copyrighted material via file-sharing programs can cost you your network access.
+Illegally downloading copyrighted music, movies and other protected material via file-sharing programs can cost you your network access.
 You may even be subject to civil and criminal penalties ranging from $750 to $200,000 and up to 10 years of imprisonment.
 University employees who violate university computer-use policies will be subject to disciplinary action up to and including dismissal.
 Student violations are misconduct under the applicable student disciplinary code.
 Sanctions may include revocation of network access privileges in addition to other sanctions available under the regular disciplinary procedures.

 Follow ECU's student code of conduct (www.ecu.edu/PRR/11/30/01) computing-use policies (www.ecu.edu/itcs/policies), ECU copyright policies (libguides.ecu.edu/copyright) and federal copyright laws (www.copyright.gov).

 Questions?
 Contact the Office of Student Rights and Responsibilities, 364 Wright Building, 252.328.6824.

 How do file-sharing programs work?

 Most file-sharing programs are "peer-to-peer" programs.
 This means that rather than having one central repository for all the files available for download, the program keeps track of what files all of its users have.
 When you download a file using a peer-to-peer program, you're not getting that file from a central server - you're getting it from someone like you who also has that program installed on their computer.
 Everyone using the program shares their files with everyone else; thus the term "file-sharing".